Beryl makes landfall in Texas as a Category 1 hurricane, knocking out power to more than 1 million

 The National Weather Service expected Beryl to weaken to a tropical storm Monday and a tropical depression Tuesday, forecasting a turn to the northeast and increase in speed Monday night and Tuesday.
 The storm reached the U.S. after leaving a trail of destruction over the last week in Mexico and the Caribbean.

-The storm's center hit land as a Category 1 hurricane around 4 a.m.
-Central Standard Time about 85 miles southwest of Houston with top sustained winds of 80 mph (128.7 kph) while moving north at 12 mph (19.3 kph), the National Weather Service reported.
+The storm's center hit land as a Category 1 hurricane around 4 a.m. about 85 miles southwest of Houston with top sustained winds of 80 mph (128.7 kph) while moving north at 12 mph (19.3 kph), the National Weather Service reported.
+On Monday morning, the storm had maximum sustained winds of 75 mph (120 kph).

 High waters quickly began closing roads around Houston, which was again under flood warnings after heavy storms in recent months washed out neighborhoods and knocked out power across the nation's fourth-largest city.